boxyhq/website/docs/jackson/sso-flow/example-flow.md

 ## Scenario

 Let's say you have a customer `acme.com` who is using two of your SaaS offerings.
-For now let's call them `CRM (Customer Relationship Management)` and `HRM (Human Resource Management)`. `CRM` happens to integrate with the customer (of acme.com) facing SAML Identity Provider (Azure AD), while `HRM` happens to integrate with the Google workspace account of `acme.com` employees.
+For now let's call them:

+- `CRM (Customer Relationship Management)` - Should integrate with the customer (of acme.com) facing SAML Identity Provider (Azure AD)
+- `HRM (Human Resource Management)` - Should integrate with the Google workspace account of `acme.com` employees.

 Let's see how SSO works in this case.

 ## Configure the SSO Connection